Supernatural · Apocalyptic · Suspense · Horror

-In this dystopic tale set in a world where the food supply has been destroyed by The Storms, old Laurie imparts her wisdom about her special way of killing cannibals to her young companion.
+In this apocalyptic tale set in a world where the food supply has been destroyed by The Storms, old Laurie imparts her wisdom about her special way of killing cannibals to her young companion.

 Both stories [The Cannibal’s Handbook and Spider Spun] feature protagonists who have some sympathetic aspects, just enough to keep the reader interested — the old lady is trying to rescue two kids!
-Izzy is actually the wronged party she thinks she is; she is not simply paranoid! — but both stories are also rather, ah, disturbing.—James Nicoll, excerpt from ‘Eat Me Like a Sacrament’
+Izzy is actually the wronged party she thinks she is; she is not simply paranoid! — but both stories are also rather, ah, disturbing.—James Nicoll, excerpt from Eat Me Like a Sacrament

 I wanted to let you know that I just read The Cannibal’s Handbook.
 WOW!!
 It is awesome.
-Your words paint such a clear vision of the bleak world they’re in.—Steve McGinnis, author and illustrator of RISE OF THE HARVESTER
+Your words paint such a clear vision of the bleak world they’re in.—Steve McGinnis, author and illustrator of Rise of the Harvester

 I’ve read The Cannibal’s Handbook and it is awesome!—Gord WH